 If you do develop telangiectasia rosacea, you can seek treatment from a dermatologist.
 Treatments for telangiectasia rosacea range from laser therapies to cosmetic surgery to remove the cells surrounding the dilated veins [source: The Sunday Mail].
 If the problem is localized and isn't severe, however, you may choose to use a green-tinted concealer to hide it.
 It may save you money and frustration -- some patients who have sought treatment have had the condition return over time [source: Green].

-Learn more about skin care by following the links on the next page.
+Learn more about skin care by following the links below.